Monday, March 24, 2025

 Design

-• It has the original scissor-switch mechanism as opposed to the criticized butterfly keyboard.
+• Uses the original scissor-switch mechanism instead of the awful butterfly keyboard.

-What about Windows?
-I want to run Windows!
+But what if I want to run Windows?

 11 in MacBook Air